American students celebrate ties with China - ExBulletin

 Teachers and students at a high school in Tacoma, Washington, were delighted and honored to receive a Chinese New Year card from President Xi Jinping and his wife Peng Liyuan.

 “Receiving President Xi's response is such an awesome feeling because it shows that the relationship between the American people and the Chinese people means a lot to him.
-I think it's really cool and amazing,” said Isaiah Long, a student of 11th grade. from Lincoln High School in Tacoma on Monday.
+I think it's really cool and amazing,” said Isaiah Long, a student of 11th grade from Lincoln.
+Tacoma High School Monday.

 On Sunday, Xi and Peng responded to a Chinese New Year greeting card sent by teachers and students at Lincoln High School, offering best wishes for the Year of the Dragon.